 We rehearse once a week on Wednesday evenings from 7.15 – 9.30 pm in Exeter.
 Members are expected to attend 80% of rehearsals prior to a concert and to prepare the music in their own time.
 There is an afternoon dress rehearsal before a performance on concert days.
 Occasionally, we hold an extra rehearsal for a special concert.

 When could I attend a rehearsal?

-EFC is an auditioning choir, but we invite interested singers to attend Open Rehearsals (or ordinary ones) to get an idea of how we work.
+EFC is an auditioning choir, but we invite interested singers to attend ordinary rehearsals to get an idea of how we work.

-EFC prides itself on the fun, camaraderie and sense of achievement which are brought by singing a wide range of music and we look forward to resuming this as soon as it is safe to do so.
-We shall publish dates on this website as soon as they are available.
+EFC prides itself on the fun, camaraderie and sense of achievement which are brought by singing a wide range of music and we look forward to meeting you should you wish to book a visit.

 Do you hold auditions?